Gym climbing verification

 How much do you need to pay for gym verification?

 The most controversial part of the article.
 Charging a fee for verification.
 Love it or hate it… although I can’t think of any reasons to love it.
-Or maybe I’m just a cheap f**k 🤔 I don’t know.
+Or maybe I’m just cheap 🤔 I don’t know.

 There are gyms that will charge you a fee for verification.
 And if you fail you’ll need to book and pay again.
 Luckily there are many gyms that do it for free.
 I had climbed overseas, yes there are some gyms that charge a fee for verification.
-But many others that do not.
+But many others do not.

 Since it is not feasible for me to physically go to numerous overseas gyms.
 So I randomly emailed a number of gyms in different countries.
 So I can have a better understanding of the common practice among gym operators.
 To my surprise, only a handful of gyms have a requirement to verify climbers’ competency for lead climb and belay.
 But none charge a fee.